Dubai: Real estate and property

 Dubai Creek, which separates Deira from Bur Dubai, played a vital role in the economic development of the city.

 In September 2019, Dubai's ruler Sheikh Mohammed bin Rashid Al Maktoum ordered the establishment of the Higher Committee for Real Estate Planning to study and evaluate future real estate construction projects, in order to achieve a balance between supply and demand, which is seen as a move to curb the pace of construction projects following a decline in property prices.

-The government's decision to diversify from a trade-based, oil-reliant economy to one that is service- and tourism-oriented made property more valuable, resulting in property appreciation from 2004 to 2006.
+The government's decision to diversify from a trade-based, oil-reliant economy to one oriented toward services and tourism increased property value, driving property appreciation from 2004 to 2006.
 A longer-term assessment of Dubai's property market, however, showed depreciation; some properties lost as much as 64% of their value from 2001 to November 2008.
 The large-scale real estate development projects have led to the construction of some of the tallest skyscrapers and largest projects in the world such as the Emirates Towers, the Burj Khalifa, the Palm Islands, and the most expensive hotel, the Burj Al Arab.
 Dubai's property market experienced a major downturn in 2008 and 2009 as a result of the slowing economic climate.
 By early 2009, the situation had worsened with the Great Recession taking a heavy toll on property values, construction, and employment.
 This has had a major impact on property investors in the region, some of whom were unable to release funds from investments made in property developments.
-As of February 2009, Dubai's foreign debt was estimated at $80 billion, although this is a tiny fraction of the sovereign debt worldwide.
+As of February 2009, Dubai's foreign debt was estimated at $80 billion.
+However, this is a tiny fraction of the world's sovereign debt.

 In Dubai, many of the property owners are residents or genuine investors.
-However, the 2020 Data from the Centre for Advanced Defense Studies (C4ADS) exposed that several real estate owners in the city were either facing international sanctions or were involved in criminal activities.
-Some others were public officials, with a minimal possibility of purchasing it with their known incomes.
-The report "Dubai Uncovered" mentioned names of 100 Russian oligarchs, public officials, and Europeans involved in money laundering.
-Benefiting from Dubai's lack of proper real estate regulations, several corrupt people owned a house away from home, laundered their illicit money, and invested to store their wealth.
+However, 2020 Data from the Centre for Advanced Defense Studies (C4ADS) revealed that several real estate owners in the city were either subject to international sanctions or involved in criminal activities.
+Some others were public officials, with little likelihood of purchasing it with their known incomes.
+The report "Dubai Uncovered" names 100 Russian oligarchs, public officials, and Europeans involved in money laundering.
+Benefiting from Dubai's lack of robust real estate regulations, several corrupt individuals owned properties abroad, laundered illicit funds, and invested in real estate to store their wealth.
 Names of some of such questionable figures included Daniel Kinahan, Alexander Borodai, Roman Lyabikhov, Tibor Bokor, Ruslan Baisarov, Miroslav Výboh, and others.